kumo/Sketch-Plugin-Scripts/README.md

 ### Simple Mail Merge

 Duplicate an art board or group and replace the text inside the labels with user-provided data.
+This plugin expects csv data and will replace numeric tags (tagged with curly braces {}) with the csv data.

 ![Swap Objects](https://raw.githubusercontent.com/kumo/Sketch-Plugin-Scripts/master/docs/simple-mail-merge.gif)